 A few of the things they overlooked (or chose not to utilize due to potential public scrutiny or political backlash), that you can benefit from:

-1. Incorporate your business and have it taxed as an S-corporation, then pay yourself a small, but reasonable salary and take the rest of your income via profit distributions.
+Incorporate your business and have it taxed as an S-corporation.
+Then pay yourself a small, but reasonable salary, and take the rest of your income via profit distributions.
 In this respect you can save big on self-employment taxes.

 Most self-employed business owners are missing this major tax saving opportunity, including the Clintons (which cost them over $348,000).

 Not using a plan like this, likely cost the Clinton’s more than $40,000.
-But, it’s not too late for you to set up a retirement plan that will allow you to defer taxes on income you are saving for retirement, if you begin planning now.
+However, it’s not too late for you to set up a retirement plan.
+This will will allow you to defer taxes on income you are saving for retirement, if you begin planning now.

 Once the end of the year has come and passed, it will be too late for this year.
-So, contact us to support you to get set up with the right kind of retirement plan for you and your business.
+Contact us to support you with the right kind of retirement plan for you and your business.

-In 1998, the New York Times ran an article that showed how the Clinton’s could have structured book royalties from “It Takes a Village” slightly differently (sending the royalties directly to charity, rather than to Hillary Clinton first.
+In 1998, the New York Times ran an article that showed how the Clinton’s could have structured book royalties from “It Takes a Village” slightly differently.
+If they had sent the royalties directly to charity, rather than to Hillary Clinton first.
 Instead, an additional $32,000 went to the government because they didn’t limit the total deduction to just half her income.
 Don’t make the same mistakes as the Clinton’s and let your tax bill get the better of you.
 This is the time of year to be considering how best to save on the taxes you’ll pay next April.

 If you have written a book or created another service or product with the proceeds going to charity, ensure that the income flows directly to the charity, and not to you.
 We can help you with this as well.